pkpkpk/fress/readme.md

 2. When reading records, include `:name->map-ctor` map at reader creation
   - ex: `{"app.core/RecordConstructor" map->RecordConstructor}`
   - Why the record map constructor?
 Because clojure.data.fressian's default record writer writes record contents as maps
-  - if the name is not recognized, it will be read as a TaggedObject containing all the fields defined by the writer (more on that later).
+  - if the name is not recognized, it will be read as a TaggedObject containing all the fields defined by the writer.

 ``` clojure
 (require '[fress.api :as fress])